-- 1) Some character abilities require the character to spend a hero point to use the ability. - 2) A player can spend a Hero point after a roll results in a complication to negate all the complication points from the roll. - 3) A player can spend a Hero point to add 1 to their skill level for a particular task.
-This may be done after a roll was made, but before any effects of the roll are applied.
+1) Some character abilities require the character to spend a hero point to use the ability.

+2) A player can spend a Hero point after a roll results in a complication to negate all the complication points from the roll.

+3) A player can spend a Hero point to add 1 to their skill level for a particular task.

+4) When a confrontation's denouement is triggered, all involved players can spend hero points to affect the course of the ending.
+This is detailed in the combat section.